KR3915/AI-chatbot-in-linux-terminal/README.md

 ```

 ## Overview
+This project provides a command-line chatbot interface that uses the [GROQ API](https://groq.com/) to generate text-based responses from a language model.
+It is packaged into a standalone binary using `pyinstaller` for ease of use.
 The chatbot communicates with the GROQ API to send user input and receive language model responses.
 It uses the `groq` Python client to interact with the API.
 The project includes a setup script that:

 - Builds the Python chatbot into a single binary using PyInstaller